Next steps for admitted students

 What to do right now

 Before you enroll, you’ll need to set up your personal KU account, which requires an online ID and password.
-You’ll use your ID to access crucial online services, including Enroll & Pay, university email, Blackboard, and your myKU portal.
+You’ll use your ID to access crucial online services, including Enroll & Pay, university email, Canvas, and your myKU portal.

 Once you’ve set up your account, log in to Enroll & Pay and check for enrollment holds, which indicate an action you’ll need to take before you can enroll.
 Look for holds in the rightmost column of the Enroll & Pay Student Center.
 Graduate students will commonly receive holds related to receipt of their final, official transcripts, or their status as international students or non-native English speakers.